-- Under Send Position, leave Show Layout Page checked so that when you click OK, the layout window will become active. - Under Send Options, select Current Screen. - Confirm that the view is being sent to layout using the same Scale as in the Drawing Sheet Setup dialog. - When Orthogonal Views such as Cross Section/Elevation views are sent to layout, you can specify line weights for surface edge lines and pattern lines.
+- Under Send Position, leave Show Layout Page checked so that when you click OK, the layout window will become active. - Under Send Options, select Current Screen. - Under Camera View Options, select Plot Lines and leave Color Fill unchecked.
+See "Plot Line Views" on page 936. - Confirm that the view is being sent to layout using the same Scale as in the Drawing Sheet Setup dialog. - When Orthogonal Views such as Cross Section/Elevation views are sent to layout, you can specify line weights for surface edge lines and pattern lines.
 You can also leave these boxes unchecked to use the line weight settings assigned to the individual objects and patterns in the view.
-See "Send To Layout Dialog" on page 925 of the Reference Manual. - 8.
+See "Send To Layout Dialog" on page 933 of the Reference Manual. - 8.
 Click OK.

 - Return to the elevation view, then select File> Close to close the view.
 In the Update View to Layout dialog, click OK.
 If you had made changes in the elevation view, clicking OK would update those changes to the layout view.
-In this case, no changes were made, so it doesn't matter. - Return to floor plan view.
+In this case, no changes were made, so it doesn't matter. - 10.
+Return to floor plan view.
 A camera symbol now displays, indicating the position of your saved elevation camera. - 11.
 Repeat this process for any additional desired elevation views.
 If sending more than one elevation view to the same page, keep in mind that the elevation views will need to be selected and repositioned so that they are not stacked on top of one another on the page.